Matt Mira: Life and career

-A video featuring a golf-cart running over Matt has been featured on the TV shows tosh.0, Country Fried Home Videos, and World's Dumbest....
+A video featuring a golf-cart running over Mira has been featured on the TV shows tosh.0, Country Fried Home Videos, and World's Dumbest....

-Beginning in March 2012, Matt began co-hosting an occasional podcast with film producer Scott Mosier called FEaB (Four Eyes and Beard), a joint production of Nerdist Industries and SModcast.com.
+Beginning in March 2012, Mira began co-hosting an occasional podcast with film producer Scott Mosier called FEaB (Four Eyes and Beard), a joint production of Nerdist Industries and SModcast.com.

-As of September 2013, Matt co-hosts James Bonding with Matt Gourley (and guests), an Earwolf podcast where they discuss James Bond films.
+Since September 2013, Mira co-hosts James Bonding with Matt Gourley (and guests), an Earwolf podcast where they discuss James Bond films.

 Since October 2013, Mira has been writing for the Chris Hardwick hosted @midnight on Comedy Central.

 On June 19, 2015, Kevin Smith announced via Facebook that he and Mira "will provide a commentary track for every single episode of Frasier" on a new podcast entitled Talk Salad & Scrambled Eggs.

 As of 2016, Mira is writing for The Goldbergs on ABC.
 He hosts a podcast with his wife Doree Shafrir about their journey about making a baby via IVF called Matt & Doree's Eggcelent Adventure.

 In January 2017, Mira began co-hosting the podcast Star Trek: The Next Conversation with fellow The Goldbergs writer Andrew Secunda.

-On September 22, 2017, Matt was named host of After Trek, a live after-show companion to Star Trek: Discovery broadcast on CBS All Access.
+On September 22, 2017, Mira was named host of After Trek, a live after-show companion to Star Trek: Discovery broadcast on CBS All Access.